masonyoungblood/CattleBrandABM/README.md

 probability of adopting components and angles, where zero is neutrality, one is proportional to their observed frequencies, and values greater than one increase their influence beyond their observed frequencies.
-When only a subset of angles are possible for a particular component, then only the frequencies of those particular angles in the population are considered.
+When only a subset of angles are possible for a particular component then only the frequencies of those particular angles are considered.

 The map below shows an example of copying and distinctiveness radii (200 km and 100 km, respectively) around a target zip code, shown by the